 “Thank you!” she said.
 “That’s quite a definition.
 I’m really impressed.
 Thank you.”

-This of course garnered the scorn of the online left.
+This, of course, garnered the scorn of the online left.
 But what doesn’t nowadays?
 More on that later.
 The Justice-to-be is expected to be sworn in before the end of the current Supreme Court term.
-This means that Barrett is likely to make key decisions on gun control and the future of ObamaCare.
+This means that Barrett will likely make key decisions on gun control and the future of ObamaCare.
 Furthermore, the new Justice will be available if there is a stark disagreement over next week’s election.
-Sounds like this will get very interesting very fast.
+It sounds like this will get very interesting very fast.

 Now it is headed to the Supreme Court.
 Of course, we saw a similar case during the Obama years that was at least superficially similar.
-The issue was whether or not the individual mandate penalty was a tax or not.
-It was Chief Justice Roberts who voted with the Court’s liberals to save ObamaCare by declaring it a tax, rather than a demand to purchase health insurance.
+The issue was whether or not the individual mandate penalty was a tax.
+Chief Justice Roberts voted with the Court’s liberals to save ObamaCare by declaring it a tax rather than a demand to purchase health insurance.
 This didn’t sit well with many conservatives, especially originalists.
 This case has different legal underpinnings but has several things in common.
 This is where the new Justice Barrett may be the deciding vote.